 What if you and your spouse spent years saving and planning for THE trip of a lifetime which involved taking the kids to travel through Europe for a year and during that year long trip, THE STOCK MARKET CRASHED and you LOST ALL YOUR MONEY?

-This is what happened to the Millers, A Family of 6 from the U.S. And Canada.
+This isn’t hypothetical.
+This is what happened to the Millers, A Family of 6 from the U.S. and Canada.

 - Type Of Travel: Long Term, Slow Travel, Semi-Nomadic, International

 - Length Of Travel: Since 2008, 4 + Years

 Europe:—> UK, Netherlands, Belgium, Germany, Czech Republic, Austria, Italy, France.

 Central America:—> Guatemala, Honduras, Belize, Guatemala for 6 months,